yifeij7/Yifei_CV_Website/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Yifei Jin is a Ph.D. candidate majored in Electrical and Computer Engineering guided by Dr.Viktor Gruev at the University of Illinois at Urbana-Champaign.
+My research interests include design and development of multispectral imaging systems for image guided cancer surgeries and intraoperative pathology.
+I am activly seeking an optical and electrical engineering internship for Summer 2025.